Lightning–Panthers rivalry: Mixed success and cooled rivalry (2002–2019)

 The two teams saw reversed fortunes in the early 2000s.
 Under a new ownership group, the Lightning acquired a core of young talent, including future Hall of Famer Martin St. Louis.
 By the 2002–03 season, they won the division and their first round playoff series.
 In 2003–04, the Lightning again won the division, but this time with the second best record in the NHL.
 In the 2004 playoffs they navigated their way to their first Stanley Cup title.
 Meanwhile, the Panthers languished near the bottom of the division; after 2001, they would go 11 years without a playoff berth.

 Florida's lack of postseason success carried throughout the 2010s, with only two first round appearances in the decade.
 On the other side of the state, the Lightning became a perennial playoff team.
 Beginning in 2011 Tampa Bay took playoff berths in six of nine seasons including their second trip to the Stanley Cup Final in 2015.

-Although they'd been in the same division every season for more than two decades, and faced one another more than any other opponent, players and coaches alike acknowledged that a true ice hockey rivalry—in the spirit of classics like the Blackhawks–Red Wings, or even contemporaries like the Kings–Sharks—failed to materialize.
+Although they had been in the same division every season for more than two decades, and faced one another more than any other opponent, players and coaches alike acknowledged that a true ice hockey rivalry – in the spirit of classics like the Blackhawks–Red Wings or even contemporaries like the Kings–Sharks – failed to materialize.
 At the very least, the rivalry went dormant from a lack of playoff meetings, compounded by Tampa Bay's dominance and Florida's irrelevance in the latter half of the 2010s.